pyenv/pyenv/README.md

 Run `pyenv init -` for yourself to see exactly what happens under the hood.

-## <a name="section_3"></a> 3 Usage
+### Uninstalling Python Versions

+As time goes on, Python versions you install will accumulate in your `~/.pyenv/versions` directory.

+To remove old Python versions, `pyenv uninstall` command to automate the removal process.

+Or, simply `rm -rf` the directory of the version you want to remove.
+You can find the directory of a particular Python version with the `pyenv prefix` command, e.g. `pyenv prefix 2.6.8`.

+## Command Reference

 Like `git`, the `pyenv` command delegates to subcommands based on its first argument.
 The most common subcommands are:

-### <a name="section_3.1"></a> 3.1 pyenv global

-Sets the global version of Python to be used in all shells by writing the version name to the `~/.pyenv/version` file.
-This version can be overridden by a per-project `.pyenv-version` file, or by setting the `PYENV_VERSION` environment variable.

-    $ pyenv global 2.7.3

-The special version name `system` tells pyenv to use the system Python (detected by searching your `$PATH`).

-When run without a version number, `pyenv global` reports the currently configured global version.

-And also, you can specify multiple versions as global Python.
-Commands within these Python versions are searched by specified order.

-    $ pyenv global 2.7.3 3.2.3
-    $ pyenv global
-    2.7.3
-    3.2.3
-    $ pyenv which python2.7
-    /home/yyuu/.pyenv/versions/2.7.3/bin/python2.7
-    $ pyenv which python3.2
-    /home/yyuu/.pyenv/versions/3.2.3/bin/python3.2
-    $ pyenv which python
-    /home/yyuu/.pyenv/versions/2.7.3/bin/python

-You can manage your version stack by `pyenv push` and `pyenv pop`.

-    $ pyenv global
-    2.7.3
-    3.2.3
-    $ pyenv push 3.3.0
-    $ pyenv global
-    2.7.3
-    3.2.3
-    3.3.0
-    $ pyenv pop
-    2.7.3
-    3.2.3

-### <a name="section_3.2"></a> 3.2 pyenv local
+### pyenv local

-Sets a local per-project Python version by writing the version name to an `.pyenv-version` file in the current directory.
-This version overrides the global, and can be overridden itself by setting the `PYENV_VERSION` environment variable or with the `pyenv shell` command.
+Sets a local application-specific Python version by writing the version name to a `.python-version` file in the current directory.
+This version overrides the global version, and can be overridden itself by setting the `PYENV_VERSION` environment variable or with the `pyenv shell` command.

     $ pyenv local 2.7.3